Benefits available to City Workers

 You could save money by getting your dental insurance through your healthcare provider.
 Make sure to go over your coverage summary to see what they have to offer.

 Most healthcare plans will cover regular vision exams.
 Some plans offer discounts on eyeglasses and contact lenses at certain stores.
-Check with your provider for details:
+Check with your health insurance carrier for details:

 We offer paid time off based on your position and years of service at the City.